JetBrains/kotlin-web-site/docs/topics/scope-functions.md

 ```
 {kotlin-runnable="true" kotlin-min-compiler-version="1.3"}

-`let` is often used for executing a code block only with non-null values.
+`let` is often used to execute a code block containing non-null values.
 To perform actions on a non-null object, use
 the [safe call operator `?.`](null-safety.md#safe-calls) on it and call `let` with the actions in its lambda.

 ```kotlin